marouanekhabbaz/Decoder-Ring/README.md

- Decoder-Ring  is an application that will help you encode and decode all kinds of messages
+Developed a Web app that helps users encode and decode all kinds of messages, it gives three options to work with the Caesar cipher, Polybius cipher, and the Substitution cipher.

-Installation Instructions

-Fork this repository by clicking the Fork button at the top right of the page Clone this repository. cd into the newly created directory.
-Run npm install.
-Run npm start.
+Built using JavaScript, HTML, and Bootstrap.

+I used the Mocha framework and Chai library for testing.